alexkozy/webassembly-debug-information/README.md

 * API for IDEs:
   * sets of methods which IDE may use to provide debugging experience in terms of original language.
 ### How does it work?
-IDE receive some location from runtime using DevTools protocol.
+IDE receives some location from runtime using DevTools protocol.
 It goes to service and ask it about any existing mapping from this raw location to some better location.
 Service may return location inside original source code.
-IDE detects that it gets location in this source first time and additionaly request original source file from service.
+IDE detects that it gets location in some new source file and additionaly request original source file from service.
-User set breakpoint.
-IDE goes to
 ### Advantages
 1. In modern ecosystem a lot of IDEs (e.g. VSCode, WebStorm) use DevTools protocol (mostly Runtime and Debugger domains) to debug JavaScript, so adding support for new WebAssembly domain should be easy for them.
 1. It is not required to specify debug information format which will support all existing languages and will be extensible enough to support future languages, with this proposal C/C++ may use something on top of DWARF, JVM languages may prefer some other format.
 WASM should only have some kind of reference implementation that other developers may use as an example.